alan-turing-institute/data-safe-haven/docs/roles/system_manager/security_checklist.md

 #### Network rules ({ref}`policy_tier_2` and above):

-There are are network rules permitting access only from allow-listed IP addresses
+There are are network rules permitting access to the remote desktop gateway from allow-listed IP addresses only

 - Navigate to the NSG for this SRE in the portal:
   - {{bento_box}} **Microsoft Remote Desktop:** `NSG_SHM_<SHM ID>_SRE_<SRE ID>_RDS_SERVER`